 Water lilies, cathedrals, bridges, and haystacks; this is the stuff of Claude Monet.
 It’s pretty, pretty stuff that translates perfectly to working with kids!
-Snag a book or two from the book list below, run a copy of the printable, and you’re set for a little ol’ art history lesson!
+Snag a book or two from the book list below, run a copy of the printable, and you’re set for a zero prep art history lesson all about Claude Monet for kids!

 Again with the books…..